K4liber/quantum_entanglement/README.md

 `Entanglement`: Two or more particles can become interconnected in a way that their states are no longer independent.
 They are said to be entangled.

-`Tensor Product (⊗)`: The tensor product is used to describe combined quantum systems.
-For example, |↑⟩₁|↓⟩₂ represents a two-electron system where electron 1 is spin-up and electron 2 is spin-down.

 `Two-electron system`: System of two electrons where each electron can be in either the spin-up or spin-down state, resulting in four possible combinations for the system.

-`Singlet state`: pair of spin-1/2 particles fulfilling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on the same axis, is always found to be spin down;
+`Singlet state`: pair of spin-1/2 particles fulfilling two conditions: 1) whenever the first particle is measured to be spin up on some axis, the other, when measured on THE SAME AXIS, is always found to be spin down;
 2) the prior probabilities for measuring each value of spin (up and down) are equal.

-`Spin Angular Momentum (S)`: An intrinsic property of particles, independent of their spatial motion.
-It's like a particle spinning around its own axis.

-`Spin operator`: describes the spin angular momentum of a particle.
-Such an operator is applied to a mathematical representation of the physical state of a system and yields an angular momentum value if the state has a definite value for it.

-`Spin Rotation operator R(θ)`: It represents a rotation of the spin state of the particle by an angle θ about an axis in the x-y plane.
-This rotation doesn't change the overall magnitude of the spin, but it changes its orientation in space.
-The specific form of R(θ) follows from the general principles of how rotations are represented in quantum mechanics.
-For spin-1/2 systems, 2x2 matrices act on the two-dimensional state vector.

-`Unitary Operation`: The rotation operator is a unitary operator.
-This means that it preserves the normalization of the quantum state (i.e., the probability of finding the particle in a particular state remains 1).
+### Classical intuition about the topic

 Having a singlet state we can easily create a classical image of a case when we measure spins of both particles on the same axis.
 We can visualize such case on a 3D projection where a spin is an arrow pointing to any point of a sphere.
 The measurement plane is a 2D surface.
 If a pointer of an arrow is above the surface we did measure a spin up (red color).
 Otherwise, we did measure a spin down (blue color).
 Lets visualize a simple case when we measure both particles without any rotation (measurment angles difference = 0 degrees, Figure 1.).
 The left particle (sphere on the left side of the image) has been measured with spin down (blue).
 The right particle has been measured with spin up (red).